Ovilia/cezanne/README.md

 > *With an apple I will astonish Paris.*
 >
-> Paul Cézanne
+> \- Paul Cézanne

 Paul Cézanne was a famous and influential Post-Impressionist artist, who drew a great number of apples of all kinds.

-This project is intended to show my practice on shading algorithms and implementations.
+This project is intended to show my practice on **shading algorithms and implementations**.

 ## Reference